Can I Give Blood If I Have A Tattoo?

 Choosing a Safe and Hygienic Tattoo Shop

-- Ask about their certification and training.
-Even when states don’t regulate the practice, tattoo artists can voluntarily acquire training and certification to ensure that they are able to practice their craft effectively and safely.
+Even when states don’t regulate the practice, tattoo artists can voluntarily acquire training and certification to ensure they’re able to practice their craft effectively and safely.
 Some have training that is more focused on the art.
 Still, they don’t teach you about hepatitis in art school, so make it a point to ask whether the tattoo artist’s training covered infection prevention and blood-borne diseases.

-- Pay attention to the tattoo artist’s setup.
 Everything the tattoo artist will use to do your tattoo should be in plain view.
 Nothing disposable should be reused.
-The needles should be in their packaging until everything starts, and the ink should be new as well.
+The needles should be in their packaging until everything starts, and the ink should be straight out of the bottle too.
 Don’t allow a tattoo artist to cut corners.
 It might be awkward to demand that they use new items or even to grab your jacket and leave, but you should never put yourself and your health at risk.

 Everyone wants to do their part to help others.
 Yet if you’ve recently been tattooed in an unregulated parlor, you might need to sit out this year’s blood drive.